 Jody Messler Davies

-Amy Schwartz Cooney, Ph.D. is Faculty, NYU Post-Doctoral Program in Psychoanalysis and Psychotherapy.
-She is also Board Director, Faculty and Supervisor at the National Institute for the Psychotherapies and is on the Executive Committee and Faculty of the Stephen Mitchell Center for Relational Studies.
-In addition, she is Executive Editor and Co-Editor Elect, 2021, Psychoanalytic Dialogues.
-She is in private practice in NYC.
+Amy Schwartz Cooney, Ph.D., is on faculty at the New York University (NYU) Post-Doctoral Program in Psychoanalysis and Psychotherapy.
+She is on the Board of Directors and is faculty/supervisor at the National Institute for the Psychotherapies (NIP) and at the Stephen Mitchell Center for Relational Studies.
+She is Joint Editor in Chief of Psychoanalytic Dialogues and is in private practice in New York City.

-Rachel Sopher, is Board Director, Faculty and Supervisor, National Institute for the Psychotherapies Training Institute (NIP); Faculty and Supervisor, National Training Program for NIP; and Faculty, Stephen Mitchell Center for Relational Studies.
+Rachel Sopher is Board Director, Faculty and Supervisor, National Institute for the Psychotherapies (NIP) Training Institute; Faculty and Supervisor, National Training Program for NIP; and Faculty, Stephen Mitchell Center for Relational Studies.
 She is Editor-in-Chief of Psychoanalytic Perspectives and maintains a private practice in New York City.

-"Since the Winnicottian and Bionian ontological revolution in psychoanalysis, analysts have been more focused on helping our patients "to be" than "to know."
+"Since the Winnicottian and Bionian ontological revolution in psychoanalysis, analysts have been more focused on helping our patients 'to be' than 'to know.'
 As Winnicott outlined what allows a person to develop a capacity to be, we began to understand more about ways that we are also not allowed to be.
 A focus on deficits in symbolization, parental absence and deadness have now led to an increasing interest in experiences and metaphors of vitalization.
-This volume is a gift in helping us to understand how profoundly stark life can "be" without a sense of aliveness.
+This volume is a gift in helping us to understand how profoundly stark life can 'be' without a sense of aliveness.
 A talented collection of analysts from the Independent, Kleinian, and Relational traditions contribute to our understanding of this crucial concept in contemporary psychoanalytic theory.
 These essays probe intersubjective processes of how vitalizing processes emerge, are enacted, and integrated.
 There is also a keen interest in the kind of object the analyst is becoming in the analytic process, one who can find new parts of the patient’s inner life and play.
-Schwartz-Cooney and Sopher’s volume embodies how analytic concepts such as deadness continue to evolve as key analytic writers bring to the matter their own struggles with finding vitality inside their patients and aliveness within the analytic process." - Steven Cooper is a Training and Supervising Analyst at the Boston Psychoanalytic Society and Institute, Associate Professor of Psychology at Harvard Medical School, and Chief Editor Emeritus at Psychoanalytic Dialogues.
+Schwartz Cooney and Sopher’s volume embodies how analytic concepts such as deadness continue to evolve as key analytic writers bring to the matter their own struggles with finding vitality inside their patients and aliveness within the analytic process." - Steven Cooper, Training and Supervising Analyst at the Boston Psychoanalytic Society and Institute; Associate Professor of Psychology at Harvard Medical School and Chief Editor Emeritus at Psychoanalytic Dialogues

 "This is a rich and absorbing book, full of original descriptions of the void and its place in psychopathology.
 There seem to be myriad ways of arriving at empty states, but even more interestingly, a variety of routes out of them.
 The clinical accounts are very moving, and read like chapters out of a terrific novel: there is endless patience, endurance, stamina, terrible boredom, suspense and real excitement for patients and analysts alike.
-Read and enjoy." - Anne Alvarez, PhD, M.A.C.P is a Consultant Child and Adolescent Psychotherapist and a retired Co-Convener of the Autism Service, Child and Family Dep't.
-Tavistock Clinic, London, where she still teaches.
+Read and enjoy." - Anne Alvarez, Ph.D., M.A.C.P, Consultant Child and Adolescent Psychotherapist and teacher and retired Co-Convener of the Autism Service, Child and Family Dep't.
+Tavistock Clinic, London